eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignfolderApi.md

 <a id="ezsignfolderreorderv2"></a>
 # **EzsignfolderReorderV2**
-> EzsignfolderReorderV2Response EzsignfolderReorderV2 (int pkiEzsignfolderID, EzsignfolderReorderV2Request ezsignfolderReorderV2Request)
+> CommonResponse EzsignfolderReorderV2 (int pkiEzsignfolderID, EzsignfolderReorderV2Request ezsignfolderReorderV2Request)

 Reorder Ezsigndocuments in the Ezsignfolder